thephpleague/commonmark/README.md

 // <h1>Hello World!</h1>
 ```

+Please note that only UTF-8 and ASCII encodings are supported.
+If your Markdown uses a different encoding please convert it to UTF-8 before running it through this library.

+🔒 If you will be parsing untrusted input from users, please consider setting the `html_input` and `allow_unsafe_links` options per the example above.
+See <https://commonmark.thephpleague.com/security/> for more details.
+If you also do choose to allow raw HTML input from untrusted users, considering using a library (like [HTML Purifier](https://github.com/ezyang/htmlpurifier)) to provide additional HTML filtering.

+## 📓 Documentation

+Full documentation on advanced usage, configuration, and customization can be found at [commonmark.thephpleague.com][docs].

+## ⏫ Upgrading

+Information on how to upgrade to newer versions of this library can be found at <https://commonmark.thephpleague.com/releases>.

+## 💻 Github-Flavored Markdown

-This is a drop-in replacement for the `CommonMarkConverter` which adds additional features found in the GFM spec:
+The `GithubFlavoredMarkdownConverter` shown earlier is a drop-in replacement for the `CommonMarkConverter` which adds additional features found in the GFM spec:

  - Autolinks
  - Disallowed raw HTML